 Are you a link hoarder?
 When writing a blog post are you overly concerned about leaking link juice?
 Do you add a no-follow tag to all outbound links, regardless of whether they point to advertisers?
 When I first started blogging I was obsessed with hoarding link juice to myself and boy was I stupid!
 I even did a round-up post and marked every link as no-follow.
 What the heck was I thinking?

 So much discussion in the SEO world revolves around retaining link juice to get a good search engine rank.
 But zero outbound links is not a good blogging strategy.
-I’m not suggesting you treat every post like a link farm, but hosting the occasional round-up will help more than it hurts.
+I’m not suggesting you treat every post like a link farm, but citing sources and good references will help more than it hurts.

 Why you should be generous with your links